 Composition and responsibility: The Graduate Medical Education Committee (GMEC) will consist of the Assistant Dean for Graduate Medical Education and Designated Institutional Official, who will chair the committee, and residency program directors of programs for which SHSU-COM serves as ACGME institutional sponsor.
 Other members include at least one peer selected resident, the Associate Dean for Clinical Affairs, the Associate Dean for Educational Affairs or designee and clinical chairs for departments sponsoring a program.
 The GMEC will meet monthly in person or by electronic means.
 Responsibilities include:

 - Develop, approve and monitor GME policies and procedures

 - Ensure compliance with ACGME and review committee standards

 - Receive and respond to recommendations and concerns raised by trainees in graduate medical education programs

 - Report to appropriate committees involved in the education of residents

 Composition and Terms: Members of the committee and the Chair will serve by appointment of the Dean.
 The committee will include biomedical and clinical faculty including those representing both undergraduate and graduate medical education.
 The Chair of the committee reports to the CEC with recommendations regarding procedures and processes related to faculty annual review, promotion, and tenure.
-The “Departmental” or unit Department Promotion and Tenure Advisory Committee (DPTAC) will serve as a standing sub-committee and report to the Chair of the Faculty Evaluation System Committee.
+The “Departmental” or unit Department Promotion and Tenure Advisory Committee (DPTAC) and the Preceptor Appointment Committee will serve as standing sub-committees and report to the Chair of the Faculty Evaluation System Committee.

 Composition and Terms: The DPTAC shall be comprised of faculty in accordance with SHSU Academic Policy Statement 900417.